 It was bound to happen!
 A busy and noisy campsite makes for a terrible night’s sleep.
 Tired and grumpy, we set off from an underwhelming Egilsstaðir, hitting our first rainstorm of the trip.
 Navigating the unsurfaced grit roads at 30mph, the vast expanse of the Eastern Fjords stretches out before us cloaked in a thick mist.

 Battling the elements, we can barely see what has been described as one of the most beautiful drives in Iceland.
 A snapshot through sheets of rain reveals enormous craggy cliff faces, with hardy seabirds parachuting off and taking flight.
 Jagged rocks peep out from beneath the heavy cloud-cover.
 Plunging waterfalls carve trails towards the sea.
 Signs of the human footprint are few and far between, with only a couple of farmer’s crofts dotted over the landscape for company.
 A wrong turn here and a wrong turn there and the camper’s very welcome sat nav soon gets us on the right track.

 After a tough morning, our spirits are more than lifted as we take a break at the side of the road with a group of Icelandic horses for company.

 We’re grateful to finally see the sign for Jökulsárlón.
 From Route 1, we feel instantly invigorated by our first glimpse of the much photographed glacial lake.
 It, without doubt, makes the long drive worthwhile.

-Like the Golden Circle, some three days before, the banks of the lake are bustling with day trippers and their coaches.
+, some three days before, the banks of the lake are bustling with day trippers and their coaches.
 Some take advantage of the boat tours, others simply watch the otherworldly, aquamarine ghostly giants’ slow procession towards the open water.

 It’s hard to turn your back on the scene, but the daylight is fading and we have one last stop to make.